-Rhodes Greece is the largest and most popular island of Dodecanese.
+Explore Rhodes in Greece, the largest and most popular island of Dodecanese.
+There are many top places on the island to explore.
 With 300 days of sunshine per year, Rhodes Island is mostly famous for the romantic Old Town and the amazing beach resorts.
 The Old Town is among the best-preserved Medieval Towns of Europe, with strong walls, an impressive castle, paved paths and elegant stone mansions.
 A drive around the island will bring you to magnificent beaches, impressive sightseeing and picturesque villages.
 A lovely place is Lindos village with the Acropolis on top.
 The most tourist places are located close to Town, but you can also find many secluded places for total privacy around the island.
 Holidays in Rhodes can be combined with other Greek islands.

-►The main regions of Rhodes Island are Afandou, Achangelos, Faliraki, Gennadi, Haraki, Ialyssos, Kalavarda, Kolymbia, Kremasti, Lakhania, Lindos, Pefkos, Rhodes Town, Theologos
+►The main regions of Rhodes Island are Afandou, Achangelos, Faliraki, Gennadi, Ialyssos, Kolymbia, Kremasti, Lindos, Pefkos, Rhodes Town.